 Pros and cons of buying a townhouse

 If you want more space and privacy than a condo offers, but can’t afford a single-family home, then a townhouse could be a good option.
-Below are some of the upsides and downsides to owning a townhouse.
+Below are some of the upsides and downsides to owning a townhouse:

-Pros of buying a townhouse
+Pros and Cons of Buying a Townhouse

 Is a townhouse right for you?